Phoenix Deportation Attorneys – Motion to Reopen a Case

 An In Absentia Order may also be rescinded if we can demonstrate to the judge that you were in state or federal custody at the time of your hearing, or because of exceptional circumstances, such as the death or serious illness of a family member.

 Legal Grounds to File a Motion to Reconsider

 A party filing a motion to reconsider must file it within 30 days of the date of entry of the final removal order.

 Please be aware, that if we file this motion for you, it does not suspend or delay the execution of the original removal order.

 If we file a motion to reconsider on your behalf, we will seek to correct specific legal or factual errors that we believe occurred during the Immigration Judge’s prior decision.

 The Judge’s Discretion to Grant or Deny a Motion

 The original immigration judge has the discretion to either grant or deny your motion to reconsider or your motion to reopen.

-The Florence deportation attorneys at Maria Jones Law Firm can determine if a Motion to Reopen, or a Motion to Reconsider, is applicable in your particular circumstances.
+The Florence deportation attorneys or chandler immigration attorneys at Maria Jones Law Firm can determine if a Motion to Reopen, or a Motion to Reconsider, is applicable in your particular circumstances.
 We strive to provide the best defense possible for clients facing deportation hearings.
 Our friendly, bilingual staff members are here to take your telephone call at 602.626.3296 .